Home » Malta airport transfers

 Getting from Malta airport to Mellieħa can take 30-50 minutes with a private transfer, depending on any traffic congestion.

-Being a destination that’s pretty far away from the airport and will have several stops along the way using a shuttle bus, I’d recommend using a private taxi transfer.
+Being a destination that’s pretty far away from the airport and will have several stops along the way using one of the shuttle buses, I’d recommend using a private taxi transfer.

 Being a popular destination for tourists, expect shuttle buses to be pretty busy and pricey considering it’s shared transport.
 Private taxis usually work out close to the same, if not cheaper than a shared bus.